croquet/microverse/staging/docs/Card.md

 * "walk": The avatar stays on the geometry of the card.
 * "pointer": The pointer action is enabled.
-* "portal": the avatar tests if the card it is going through needs to take the avatar to a connect world.
+* "portal": the avatar tests if the card it is going through needs to take the avatar to a connected world.

 ### `_parent`
 The cards in the world are organized in a hierarchical parent-children structure.
 The `_parent` specifies its parent.
 Note that this is a "logical" structure.
-All cards are held as a direct child of the Three.JS scene, with automtic matrix composition for nested cards.
+All cards are held as a direct child of the Three.JS scene, with automatic matrix composition for nested cards.

 ### `_behaviorModules`
 `Array<string>`